International Songwriters Association (ISA) Songs And Songwriting • The Basics

 At the end of each article you will find a blue button, and by clicking on that, you will move to the next article in the series.

-You will be able to read all twelve articles in around forty minutes, and when you are finished, you should have a thorough understanding of all aspects of the business, from writing the song, to copyrighting, promoting and publishing it.
+You will be able to read all 18 articles in around two hours, and when you are finished, you should have a thorough understanding of all aspects of the business, from writing the song, to copyrighting, promoting and publishing it.

 If you are not totally new to songwriting - then look away now, lest the utter childishness and banality of this article offends your intellectual sensibilities!